Resilience - for teens

 resilience; relationships; stress; trauma; emotional health; strength;

-Coping with everything, keeping on going, and collecting something to help you is what resilience is all about.
+- Coping with everything, keeping on going, and feeling strong is what resilience is all about.

 What helps you to become resilient?

 Where is it that you get your ‘power’?

 - Caring friends who you can trust

 - Setting yourself realistic goals and reaching them

 - Being confident in your own abilities

 - Successfully using your problem-solving skills

 If you have all these ‘power builders’, that’s great!
 But what if you don’t?
 You can still build up your own resilience and create the kind of caring support that everyone needs by:

 - Getting connected.
 Make friends, get to know people, join in with teams, clubs and organisations.
 Talk to and help people and allow them to help you.